mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

-# Connected Vehicle with Edge Server
+# Connected Vehicle with MongoDB Atlas
 The automotive and transportation industries are going through a significant transformation.

 This transformation is the shift to software-focused vehicles.
 This is known as **Software Defined Vehicles**.